Team-Crow/Project2/README.md

-# Salesforce App

-This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.

-## Part 1: Choosing a Development Model

-There are two types of developer processes or models supported in Salesforce Extensions for VS Code and Salesforce CLI.
-These models are explained below.
-Each model offers pros and cons and is fully supported.
+# Application Lifecycle Management

+The ALM used for this project was a package model, updating package with new metadata from Scratch orgs and then tested and pushed to the production org.
+The version control system used was Git, with Github as a resource.
 ### Package Development Model

-The package development model allows you to create self-contained applications or libraries that are deployed to your org as a single package.
+We implemented the package development model which allowed us to create self-contained applications that we deployed to our production org as a single package.
 These packages are typically developed against source-tracked orgs called scratch orgs.
 This development model is geared toward a more modern type of software development process that uses org source tracking, source control, and continuous integration and deployment.

-If you are starting a new project, we recommend that you consider the package development model.
-To start developing with this model in Visual Studio Code, see [Package Development Model with VS Code](https://forcedotcom.github.io/salesforcedx-vscode/articles/user-guide/package-development-model).
-For details about the model, see the [Package Development Model](https://trailhead.salesforce.com/en/content/learn/modules/sfdx_dev_model) Trailhead module.

-If you are developing against scratch orgs, use the command `SFDX: Create Project` (VS Code) or `sfdx force:project:create` (Salesforce CLI)  to create your project.
+when we started our intial developing we used scratch orgs, use the command `SFDX: Create Project` (VS Code) or `sfdx force:project:create` (Salesforce CLI)  to create your project.
 If you used another command, you might want to start over with that command.

 When working with source-tracked orgs, use the commands `SFDX: Push Source to Org` (VS Code) or `sfdx force:source:push` (Salesforce CLI) and `SFDX: Pull Source from Org` (VS Code) or `sfdx force:source:pull` (Salesforce CLI).
 Do not use the `Retrieve` and `Deploy` commands with scratch orgs.

 ### Org Development Model

-The org development model allows you to connect directly to a non-source-tracked org (sandbox, Developer Edition (DE) org, Trailhead Playground, or even a production org) to retrieve and deploy code directly.
-This model is similar to the type of development you have done in the past using tools such as Force.com IDE or MavensMate.
+Our org development model allows you to connect directly to a non-source-tracked org ( Developer Edition (DE) org, and a production org) to retrieve and deploy code directly.
+Using tools such as Force.com IDE and Visual Code.

-To start developing with this model in Visual Studio Code, see [Org Development Model with VS Code](https://forcedotcom.github.io/salesforcedx-vscode/articles/user-guide/org-development-model).
-For details about the model, see the [Org Development Model](https://trailhead.salesforce.com/content/learn/modules/org-development-model) Trailhead module.

-If you are developing against non-source-tracked orgs, use the command `SFDX: Create Project with Manifest` (VS Code) or `sfdx force:project:create --manifest` (Salesforce CLI) to create your project.
-If you used another command, you might want to start over with this command to create a Salesforce DX project.

-When working with non-source-tracked orgs, use the commands `SFDX: Deploy Source to Org` (VS Code) or `sfdx force:source:deploy` (Salesforce CLI) and `SFDX: Retrieve Source from Org` (VS Code) or `sfdx force:source:retrieve` (Salesforce CLI).
-The `Push` and `Pull` commands work only on orgs with source tracking (scratch orgs).

 ## The `sfdx-project.json` File